Introduction to Hybrid Power Plants and Case Studies

 Lecture 2 (45 min.)

-Experiences with 100% Inverter-Based Generation
+Experiences with 100% Inverter-Based Generation and AI applications

 Dr. Helma Maria Tróndheim, PhD (SEV, Faroe Islands)